drnpkr/sdn-lab-assignment/README.md

 If you have troubles with ssh to guest VM from host machine, the following can help:

    1 Add host-only network.
-In =File Menu->Preferences->Network= click on the "Host-only Networks" tab and than add a new host-only network (with default settings) by clicking on the =+= icon (you may already have a network called =vboxnet0=, in such a case you can skip this step).
+In `File Menu->Preferences->Network` click on the "Host-only Networks" tab and than add a new host-only network (with default settings) by clicking on the `+` icon (you may already have a network called `vboxnet0`, in such a case you can skip this step).
    1 Select your VM and go to the Settings tab.
 Go to Network->Adapter 1.
 Select the "Enable Adapter" box and attach it to "Host-only network" created at the step 1.

 -->

-Once imported, the user name is =nwen302= with a password of =nwen302=.
+Once imported, the user name is `nwen302` with a password of `nwen302`.

 Important directories include: